-This Murray Hill watering hole isn’t just another sports bar.
-Unlike most neighborhood joints, Taproom No. 307 offers more than the usual suspects on draught.
+This Murray Hill watering hole isn’t just another sports bar: unlike most neighborhood joints, Taproom No. 307 offers more than the usual suspects on draught.
 Suds lovers can choose from a glimmering lineup of 40 craft-beer taps and a few casks behind the long oak bar, plus a selection of another 40 to 60 bottled beers that changes seasonally.
-On a recent visit, bartenders were pouring Lagunitas Brown Shugga’ ($9), Black Hog Delicata Squash Saison ($8) and Downeast Winter Blend Cider ($8).
-Rare beer enthusiasts will want to check out the Logsdon Peche ‘n Brett ($48 for a 32-ounce bottle) and Stone Old Guardian Barleywine OakSmoked 2013 ($25).
-All that drinking is bound to work up an appetite, so order up some of Taproom No. 307’s grub.
-Maybe some poutine ($14) or bay shrimp hush puppies ($11) and a kale-basil pesto flatbread ($14) will hit the spot.
+All that drinking is bound to work up an appetite, so order up some of Taproom No. 307’s grub: think gussied-up noshes like classic poutine, bay shrimp hush puppies, and a kale-basil pesto flatbread.

 Seeing the sushi master practice in this bamboo-embellished space is the culinary equivalent of observing Buddhist monks at prayer.
 Counter seating, where you can witness—and chat up—the chefs, is the only way to go.
 Prime your palate with a miso soup and segue into the raw stuff: petals of buttery fluke; rich eel; dessert-sweet egg custard; nearly translucent discs of sliced scallop over neat cubes of milky sushi rice.
 Still craving a California roll?
 Move along.